aai-institute/pyDVL/docs/influence/scaling_computation.md

-The implementations of [InfluenceFunctionModel][pydvl.influence.base_influence_model.InfluenceFunctionModel] provide a convenient way to calculate influences for in memory tensors.
+The implementations of [InfluenceFunctionModel][pydvl.influence.base_influence_function_model.InfluenceFunctionModel] provide a convenient way to calculate influences for in memory tensors.

 Nevertheless, there is a need for computing the influences on batches of data.
 This might happen, if your input data does not fit into memory (e.g. it is very high-dimensional) or for large models the derivative computations exceed your memory or any combinations of these.
 For this scenario, we want to map our influence function model over collections of